bary12/lofunc/README.md

 # Lofunc

 Lofunc is a higher-order functional programming library.
 It manipulates functions.
-It aims to make functional programming in Javascript easier.
+It aims to make functional programming in Javascript better.

 ## Examples